Treecey98/Treecey98/README.md

 Hi there 👋

-My name is Ed and I am a recent graduate of Le Wagon's bootcamp
+My name is Ed and I am a graduate of Le Wagon's bootcamp

 Check out our final project SpareSeat https://github.com/andreibadea7/SpareSeat.
 An easy and personable way to get tickets to your favourite football matches.